 If you would be interested in lending towards CrowdProperty via your pension but do not have a SIPP or SSAS pension:

 Research on the internet what pension options are available to see what might suit you best (it’s worth noting that to set up the most flexible, a SSAS scheme, you will typically need to be a company owner or director)

 Talk with possible providers to see if they authenticate peer-to-peer lending and if they will verify investments with CrowdProperty.
-A number of pension providers will not yet have authenticated peer to peer lending and therefore may not be open to verifying investments with CrowdProperty – if this is what you want to do then it will be easier working with a provider than already has approved peer to peer lending
+A number of pension providers will not yet have authenticated peer-to-peer lending and therefore may not be open to verifying investments with CrowdProperty – if this is what you want to do then it will be easier working with a provider that already has approved peer-to-peer lending

 A SIPP or SSAS is not necessarily the right option for everyone, therefore speak with a qualified Independent Financial Advisor to assist in your decisions.